raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Type Expressions

 Type expressions provide a powerful way of referring to, and even defining, types.
 Type expressions MAY be used wherever a type is expected.
-The simplest type expression is just the name of a type.
+The simplest type expression is the name of a type.
 Using type expressions, you MAY devise type unions, arrays, maps, and other things.

 |Expression | Description |
 |:--------|:------------|